gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.GetPromotionOffersParam.md

 > `optional` **cartType**: `string`

-- The type of cart
+- The type of cart.

 ***